kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/creational/builder/notes.md

 # Builder Design Pattern

-#### **Definition**
-Allows us to create a object where we have these constraints
+## Definition

+> Builder is a creational design pattern that lets you construct complex objects step by step.
+> The pattern allows you to produce different types and representations of an object using the same construction code.

+**Use Builder when**
 - Too many attributes
 - Validate before creating object, like if we all the checks passed then only create object

-> Builder is a creational design pattern that lets you construct complex objects step by step.
-The pattern allows you to produce different types and representations of an object using the same construction code.

-#### **Problem statement**
+## Problem statement
-There is a class with a lot of attribute
+Create a object of a class which has a lot of attributes.

 ```java
 class Student {